eklem/norch-crawlers/README.md

 ## Functions

 * Play nice with servers: Wait between each request.
-* Get ´next´ and ´last´ URL for pagination scenario.
+* Regex to extract ´next´ and ´last´ number from URL for pagination scenario
+* Regex to find "next"-url when .class or #id doesn't fully do it
 * Write list syncronusly to file at the end
 * Serving header info